ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ## Conclusion

-This has been a personal journey to discover insights from my existing data, then it turns out to a digital personal trainer.
-For next steps, I would like to focus on setting weekly target and predicting workout schedule for the week based on my target.
+This has been a personal journey to discover insights from my existing data, then it turned out to a digital personal trainer.

+For next steps I would like to focus on,

+* Setting weekly target and predicting workout schedule for the week based on my target.
+If possible add as a Windows 11 widget
+* Compare ride metrics and see the improvement over time.
+* Supporting US metrics (now only supports km)